top of page

 On the other hand, you may need a bridge to your next fund raise if the market hits a downturn, and there are many non-dilutive debt funding options to buy your SaaS startup more time.

-Instantly estimate the value of your startup and see what it could be worth with up to $4 million in non-dilutive funding from Lighter Capital.
+Instantly estimate the value of your startup and see what it could be worth with up to $4 million in non-dilutive funding to grow your business.